EPFL-VILAB/XTConsistency/README.md

    ```

    **Runnable Example:**
    Running the above code, you'll find that it requires data for the the Taskonomy dataset and our 9 single-image tasks.
-For a quick runnable example that shows how the code works try the following:
+For a quick runnable example that shows how the code works, try the following:
    ```bash
    sh ./tools/download_data.sh # Starter data (388MB)
    python -m train example_normal --k 2 --fast